JaviSoto/Talks/SwiftUserGroup-SF-April2016/SwiftUserGroup-SF-April2016.md

 # Better with Swift

-^ - Next, I want to talk about 3 things that I love about Swift that were a huge help in building the first big app I work on in Swift, after years of Obj-C.
+^ - Next, I want to mention about 3 things that I love about Swift that were a huge help in building the first big app I work on in Swift, after years of Obj-C.

 ----